 If you time your visit to Paris in Spring, in the first few weeks of April, you’ll be just in time for the cherry blossom season.
 This is such a stunning time to visit Paris as many of the city’s parks and gardens become covered in a splash of pink.

 Some of the best places to see the cherry blossoms in Paris include the Jardin des Plantes, the Tuileries Gardens, around the Eiffel Tower, Trocadéro Gardens, and around Notre Dame.

 47- Visit one of the French Food Festivals

-No matter what month of the year you’re visiting Paris, there is sure to be a food festival on.
+No matter what month of the year you’re visiting Paris, there is sure to be a food festival ongoing.
 Some of the most popular food festivals in Paris include Omnivore, Bouche à Bouche, Salon du Chocolat, Street Food International Festival, and Taste of Paris.

 48- Visit the Picturesque Towns Near Paris